In today’s hectic life, there’s always too much that needs doing, isn’t there? And why are deadlines always set for yesterday?

 Yes, online social networking is a great way to catch up on news, views, and that all-important village gossip.

 But did you know there’s another social network in Britain—one that’s been going strong for several centuries?

-Anyone can join the pub, and if they’re over 18, they can even partake in adult refreshments.
+Anyone can join the Pub Network, and if they’re over 18, they can even partake in adult refreshments.

-Many a problem has been solved or a solution found whilst “talking” (similar to texting/messaging) and drinking within the pub—even by country premiers!
+Many a problem has been solved or a solution found whilst “talking” (this is similar to texting and messaging) and drinking within the Pub Network—even by country premiers!

-Thanks to advances in technology, the pub is now fully compatible with all other social networks.
-So as you chat away over a pint, a gin and tonic, or even a lemonade, you can rest assured of having full connectivity to your favorite online networks—all within the pub.
-Amazing, isn’t it?
+Thanks to advances in technology, the Pub Network is now fully compatible with all other social networks.
+So as you chat away over a pint, a gin and tonic, or even a lemonade, you can rest assured of having full connectivity to your other favorite networks—all within the Pub Network.
+Amazing, huh?